-Gout is a common type of arthritis that causes intense pain, swelling, and stiffness in a joint.
+Gout is a common type of arthritis that causes intense pain, swelling, and stiffness in the joints.
 It usually affects the joint at the base of the big toe, known as the metatarsophalangeal joint.
 Its main cause is the presence of too much uric acid in the body.

-Gout attacks can come on quickly and keep returning over time, slowly harming tissues in the region of the inflammation, and can be extremely painful.
-Hypertension, cardiovascular, and obesity are risk factors for gout.
+Gout attacks can come on quickly and may keep recurring over time.
+This ongoing resurgence can slowly harm tissue in the inflammation area and can be extremely painful.
+Hypertension, cardiovascular conditions, and obesity are risk factors for gout.

-The majority of gout cases are treated with medication.
-Medication can be used to treat the symptoms of gout attacks, prevent future flares, and reduce the risk of gout complications such as kidney stones and tophi.
+People will typically treat the condition with prescription medication.
+These drugs can help treat the symptoms of gout attacks, prevent future flares, and reduce the risk of complications such as kidney stones and tophi.
 Tophi refers to when acid crystals form masses of white growths that develop around the affected areas.

-Commonly used medications include nonsteroidal anti-inflammatory drugs (NSAIDs), colchicine, or corticosteroids.
-These reduce inflammation and pain in the areas affected by gout and are usually taken orally.
+Common medications include nonsteroidal anti-inflammatory drugs and corticosteroids, another anti-inflammatory.
+These reduce swelling and pain in the areas affected by gout.

 Tests and diagnosis

-Gout can be tricky to diagnose, as its symptoms, when they do appear, are similar to those of other conditions.
-While hyperuricemia occurs in the majority of people that develop gout, it may not be present during a flare.
-On top of that, the majority of people with hyperuricemia do not develop gout.
+Gout can often be challenging to diagnose, as its symptoms are similar to those of other conditions.
+While hyperuricemia occurs in most people who develop gout, it may not be present during a flare-up.
+As a result, a person does not need to have hyperuricemia for a diagnosis.

-Finally, doctors can search for urate crystals around joints or within a tophus using ultrasound scan.
-X-rays cannot detect gout, but may be used to rule out other causes.
+In addition, they can search for urate crystals around joints or within growths using an ultrasound scan.
+X-rays cannot detect gout, but healthcare professionals may use them to rule out other causes.

-There are various stages through which gout progresses, and these are sometimes referred to as different types of gout.
+There are various stages through which gout progresses.

-This stage occurs when the urate crystals that have been deposited suddenly cause acute inflammation and intense pain.
-This sudden attack is referred to as a “flare” and will normally subside within 3 to 10 days.
-Flares can sometimes be triggered by stressful events, alcohol and drugs, as well as cold weather.
+This stage occurs when urate crystals in a joint suddenly cause acute inflammation and intense pain.
+This sudden attack is a “flare” and may last between

 Interval or intercritical gout